Location and access

 Part of the reserve has restricted access for members of the Leicestershire and Rutland Wildlife Trust (who can use their membership cards as permits) and National Trust members by permit only.

 We encourage visitors to use environmentally friendly forms of transport wherever possible.
 Most of our reserves are easily accessible by bicycle, with many close to the National Cycle Network.
-Click here to view a location map of the reserve on the National Cycle Network website.
+Please note that cycling is not permitted on the nature reserve itself.

 Public transport - contact Traveline for further information www.traveline.org.uk or phone 0871 200 22 33.